ZulfaqarHafez/ReRouteLah/README.md

 ## 🌟 Overview

-**ReRouteLah** is an accessibility-first navigation application designed specifically for Persons with Intellectual Disabilities (PwID) in Singapore.
+**GuideMeSG** is an accessibility-first navigation application designed specifically for Persons with Intellectual Disabilities (PwID) in Singapore.
 Built during a hackathon, the app bridges the gap between independence and safety, enabling travelers to navigate public transport confidently while giving caregivers peace of mind through real-time monitoring.

 ### ✨ Key Features